 Along with the Type B BSC’s dedicated exhaust system requirement, they also have high vacuum and volumetric air rate requirements.
 This makes them expensive to own and operate.
 In fact, a Type B2 BSC costs twice that of a Type A2, a Type B1 or the Type C1 to own and operate due to its high airflow demands.
 A Class II Type B1 and the Type C1 will require comparable airflow requirements, yet the C1 can be disconnected from its ductwork and save the lab the precious air and energy it takes to heat and air condition the air that a B will always require.

 The Class II, Type C1 provides enhanced safety over all modern and current Class II BSC Types, while exhibiting unmatched flexibility.
 When combined, these advantages offer greater energy and budgetary savings over the life of the cabinet.
-Since this one BSC, the Class II, Type C1, can do everything a Type A or a Type B is capable of, it saves money, it's safer, it's more energy efficient, and it's more flexible… the choice of which Class II Cabinet is right for you is a no-brainer.
+Since this one BSC, the Class II, Type C1, can do everything a Type A or a Type B is capable of, it saves money, it's safer, it's more energy efficient, and it's more flexible.